Cyb0org/mpbackup/README.md

 - rsync transmission is not encrypted - use VPN or SSH to transfer data
 - tools to see space usage of backups (btrfs subvolumes): https://btrfs.wiki.kernel.org/index.php/Quota_support
-- use latest stable kernel possible - for Debian Jessie use backports for Linux 4.2
+- use latest stable kernel possible - for Debian Jessie use backports for Linux 4.2 or try 4.3.3 from unstable: https://packages.debian.org/sid/amd64/linux-image-4.3.0-1-amd64/download
 - deduplication: https://github.com/markfasheh/duperemove
 - btrfs is still in development, so it's not so stable as ext2/3/4/xfs - you've been warned
 - it's NOT replacement for BackupPC :) but it's a start